 3 minute read

 Throughout our lives, from childhood and education to work and relationships, we develop our mental models — our unique perceptions of the world.
-However, due to the limitations of language, we struggle to effectively communicate and interpret these varied, and sometimes even conflicting, mental models.
+However, due to the limitations of language, we struggle to effectively communicate and interpret these varied, sometimes even conflicting, mental models.
 This is fundamentally why we encounter so much noise in communication, as captured by the following quote:

 Between what I say and what you understand, there’s what I meant to say and what you think I said.